BBBase-EHeresy-PPPub/PPPub/docs/scenarios/rules_manual.md

 ## SCENARIO 8 — CONTEST OF CHAMPIONS

-*Following a rousing speech for the ages, the leaders of both forces head into battle to inspire their followers to great deeds.
-It is upon the field of battle that the two armies' generals must fight to outshine each other, in an attempt to spur on their troops, break the spirit of their enemies and ultimately win the day.*

 **SCENARIO OUTLINE**

 A trial of heroes, the leader who causes the most carnage will rise triumphant.